lunar-build/ihg/README.md

       enabled: false
 ````

+* Create a file called .vault_pass at the root of the trellis directory.
+Paste in the password stored in LastPass, under 'Lunar base theme encryption password'.

 * Define admin passwords, database passwords and other sensitive data in /trellis/group_vars/development/vault.yml.
 This has been encrypted in order that it can be committed to the repo.
-At the root of the trellis directory, add a file called .vault_pass.
-Paste in the password for this repository.
-This is stored in Last Pass under 'Lunar base theme encryption password'.

 To edit the development vault file, run the following command:
 ````